 to collect trash in the Delhi slums for hours every day.
 No kid should

 have to live like this.
 I urge Canadians to join me and my brothers in

 this fight to end child slavery," says Drew Scott, ambassador and co-host of W Network's Property Brothers.

-Despite British Columbians' perception of child slavery, the poll also
+Despite Albertans' perception of child slavery, the poll also showed

 industry when they're on holiday.